-Minecraft releases tons of updates in order to keep the content fresh and fix the underlying bugs in the game.
+Minecraft releases tons of updates to keep the content fresh and fix the underlying bugs in the game.
 However, there are times when a fully intentional feature looks more like an error caused during the development process.

-Beds Exploding in Nether: A Logical Perspective
+Beds Exploding in the Nether: A Logical Perspective

 There’s no quantifiable measure of time in the Nether.
 Therefore, time does not exist in the dimension since there is no day and night.
 Beds are supposed to help you leap into time.
-Thus, they end up exploding in the Nether since there is no practical way to advance the time when there is no time, to begin with.
+Thus, they end up exploding in the Nether since there is no practical way to advance the time when there is no time to begin with.

-It is also worth noting that spawn points don’t work in Nether, therefore, it is much easier to make them explode instead of changing a chunk of the game’s fundamentals.
+It is also worth noting that spawn points don’t work in the Nether, therefore, it is much easier to make them explode instead of changing a chunk of the game’s fundamentals.
 There is no physical relation between 3 wooden planks and 3 wool blocks exploding as strongly as a TNT.

 Differences Between Nether and Overworld